CNSR SCI 111 — FINANCIAL LIFE SKILLS

 3 credits.

-The purpose of this class is to provide graduate students with a broad-based knowledge of the consumer behavior literature.
-The objective of the course is to develop students as active researchers in fields that require an understanding of consumer research.
-A prior undergraduate or graduate course in consumer behavior is recommended.
+Provide a broad-based knowledge of the consumer behavior literature.
+Develop skills to be an active researcher in fields that require an understanding of consumer research.

 CNSR SCI 901 — GRADUATE SPECIAL TOPICS IN CONSUMER SCIENCE